Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 : Our program running both the client and server instances

 With this, we should have demonstrated how to structure a program, and separating the execution of these.
 Still, the separation does not feel as clean as we could wish for, and there is a lot of boilerplate involved (even though we cut down on this extensively).
-This actually brings us on to our next apporach; the `Free` monad.
+This actually brings us on to our next approach; the `Free` monad.

 ### Free Monads